MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         ```powershell
         New-AzureADDirectorySetting -DirectorySetting $Setting
         ```
         **Note:** Since this is a new tenant, there’s no directory settings object in the tenant yet.
-You need to use ```New-AzureADDirectorySetting``` to create a directory settings object at the first time.
+You need to use ```New-AzureADDirectorySetting``` to create a directory settings object for the first time.

 4. Test the newly configured settings.